 Do not give this medicine to a child without medical advice.

 Use Jublia solution exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Jublia is usually applied once daily for 48 weeks (4 months).
+Jublia is usually applied to affected toenails once daily for 48 weeks.